blazium-engine/blazium.app/README.md

 ## Tip for local development

-Use the `--local` flag to connect to `blazium.app` to not do failing requests to cerbero.
+Use the `--local` flag to do requests to `blazium.app` instead of cerbero for editor and tools data.
 ```
 go run . --local
 ```